-We have a highly skilled medical team who will administer a light sedation, so you are awake and comfortable.
+We have a highly skilled medical team who will administer a local anaesthetic and oral sedation, so you are awake and comfortable.
 Your eggs are then gently retrieved under ultrasound guidance by a consultant, using a fine catheter.
 The procedure is not painful and only takes between 15 and 30 minutes to complete.

 We will be able to tell you straight away how many eggs you are donating.
-Afterwards, you will be looked after by nurses on our private ward before you can go home.
+Afterwards, you will be looked after by nurses in our private ward before you can go home.

 Do egg donors get paid?

 In the UK egg donors do not get paid for their eggs.
 But you do receive expenses compensation.
 This is limited to £750 per donation cycle and is designed to cover any expenses you may have incurred during the egg donation process.
 Such as travel costs – many of our egg donors do travel some distance to donate to us – and your time.

 When do egg donors receive expenses payment?